Tonashiro/monstats/README.md

-# Monad On-Chain Activity Checker & Leaderboard
+# Monstats Checker & Leaderboard

 A comprehensive web application for checking on-chain activity on the Monad blockchain with a sophisticated scoring system and leaderboard.
 Built with Next.js 15, TypeScript, and Tailwind CSS following atomic design principles.